MrManendra/sql2rest/README.md

 - mvn clean install

 ### Run the application:
-- download the sample-distribution folder add the db configuration, sql query and run the jar using below command
+- download the sample-distribution folder update the db configuration, sql query and run the jar using below command
 - java -jar sql2rest-1.0-jar-with-dependencies.jar
+- note - you can use test-data.sql in your mysql database for testing purpose
 - check the application is running correctly by hitting this url(http://localhost:8080/api/health/check)
 - to access the api for written query is very simple, for e.g - if the query is written as below
 - fetchAllEmployee=select * from employee;